BeanGreen247/Vim-Master-Guide/README.md

 # Step 3:
 Learn more about vim.
 You will only have scratched the surface with vimtutor.
 You can read about tips and tricks on [StackOverflow](https://stackoverflow.com/search?q=vim+tips) .
 You can browse vimtips.
 Learn a litle often would be my advice - there is so much out there that sticking to bite-size chunks will be the best way to make the knowledge stick.

+You can also use my [Vim Cheat Sheet](https://github.com/BeanGreen247/Vim-Cheat-Sheet#vim-cheat-sheet) if you want to.

 # Step 4:
 Flex and Profit :)